jasperdevrient/waylayio.github.io/_posts/2015-10-23-database-integration.markdown

 /*
  find a customer by meter ID.
 Since we assume that we first get a meter data and only then search for a customer, assumption is that the customer ID needs to be lookup based on the meter sensor.
 Therefore we are looking at the meterID from the rawData.
-If the use case was other way arround
+If the use case was other way around
  (first we fetch customer), then we would need first to get a customer and use meterId to find a meter measurements.
 */
 var server = options.globalSettings.DB_HOST;